Erin Rellinger, Au.D., CCC-A

 Dr. Sharp lives in Atlanta, GA with her husband and her dog, Eve.
-She enjoys soccer, water sports, baking and traveling.
+She enjoys soccer, Florida Gators football, water sports, baking, and traveling.
 Dr. Sharp enjoys working with adults, geriatrics, and benign paroxysmal positional vertigo (BPPV).
 She understands the importance of diagnosing and treating hearing loss as she has an uncle with profound hearing loss.

 Doettl, S, Easterday, M.K., Plyler, P.N., Behn, L.L., Poget, A.S., Mental tasking and Rotary Chair Induced vestibular nystagmus utilizing Video-Oculography.
 International Journal of Audiology, December 2019.